Cats have a variety of habits that one can classify as delightful.

-That in itself is also one reason for your cat to associate cardboard as something to chew on.
+That in itself is one reason for your cat to identify the cardboard as something to chew on.

 The Medical Aspect

-If your cat is engaging in consuming items that are not edible, there is a possibility that your cat is experiencing a medical disorder such as cat pica.
+If your cat is engaging in consuming inedible items like cardboard, there is a possibility that your cat is experiencing a medical disorder such as cat pica.

 Some reasons for cat pica to occur include the following: